jyore/jbclipy/README.md

     # Create a JBMod instance
     jbcli = jbclipy.JBCliPy()

+    # Snapshot the current solution in case you need to revert
+    jbcli.take_snapshot()

     # Build a solution
     # This particular solution slims standalone-full-ha.xml to standalone.xml